vmware/build-tools-for-vmware-aria/infrastructure/readme.md

-# IaC for vRealize Platform
+# Build Tools for VMware Aria

-**IaC for vRealize Platform** provides set of infrastructure components supporting source control, artifact managment, build system and wiki to the vRrealize engineers.
+**Build Tools for VMware Aria** provides set of infrastructure components supporting source control, artifact managment, build system and wiki to the vRrealize engineers.

 ## Table of Contents
 1. [Photon](#Photon)